zirak-ai/PashtoOCR/README.md

 **[PsOCR: Benchmarking Large Multimodal Models for Optical Character Recognition in Low-resource Pashto Language](https://arxiv.org/abs/2505.10055v1)**

 # Introduction
-PsOCR is a large-scale synthetic Pashto OCR dataset and evaluation suite designed to advance OCR research for low-resource Pashto language.
-It comprises 1 million images with word, line, and document-level annotations covering 1000 unique fonts, colors, sizes, and layouts.
+* PsOCR is a large-scale synthetic dataset for Optical Character Recognition in low-resource Pashto language.
+* This is the first publicly available comprehensive Pashto OCR dataset consisting of one million synthetic images annotated at word, line, and document-level granularity, covering extensive variations including 1000 unique font families, diverse colors, image sizes, and text layouts.
+* PsOCR includes the first publicly available OCR benchmark comprising 10K images, facilitating systematic evaluation and comparison of OCR systems for the low-resource Pashto.
+* We conducted a pioneering evaluation and comparison of state-of-the-art LMMs on Pashto OCR, providing crucial insights into their zero-shot capabilities, strengths, and limitations for low-resource languages written in Perso-Arabic scripts.

 <p align="center">
     <img src="https://github.com/zirak-ai/PashtoOCR/blob/main/fig1.jpg" width="70%"/><br>